Skip to main content.

 Church is no different.
 In my first sermon at one church I pastored, I talked about the rituals found in cultures across the world to mark the age at which a boy is to be considered a man – a mature member of the community.
 They nearly all involve inflicting some kind of pain on the young man.
 One tribal culture has the young man run through a line of men who beat him with clubs.
 The universal message in such rites of passage is that what lies ahead for the young man will not always be pleasant and that being part of a community will sometimes mean enduring mistreatment from others.
 Being a mature member of the community requires an inward toughness that perseveres despite such things.

-I jokingly told the congregation that as they left the building that morning it might be better for me to beat them with a club than shake their hand.
+I jokingly told the congregation that as they left the building that morning it might be better for me to beat them with a club than shake their hands.
 “We’re going to have problems,” I said.
 “We’ll disagree sometimes.
 At some point, each of us will get his or her feelings hurt.
 But can we join hands anyway, and as mature members of the body, commit ourselves to the overarching purpose of making disciples?”
 Being an active part of a community of believers requires maturity.

 ______________